PaulHuettl/fairseq/README.md

 ```

 After applying these changes we are in the position to train and generate from the model.
-The generation on the flores test set is done in `scripts/generate/generate.sh`.
+The generation on the flores test set is done in `mmtl/scripts/generate/generate.sh`.
 Note that even though the generation is done one lang pair and one direction at a time we need to provide
 the lang pairs in order to indicate which pairs were used during training.

+## Results

+Due to compute limitations I only trained on the wmt21 dataset in order to test my implementation of the LSL.
+Of course, due to its limited size wmt21 is not sufficient for training from scratch.
+This is also seen from the genenerate output in `mmtl/results/en-de.txt`.